 May I apply if someone in my household is not a U.S. citizen?
 Yes.
 You or your students do not have to be a U.S. citizen to qualify for free or reduced meals.
 We do not disclose your status to any other agency.

 My child is transferring to a Shoreline school from another district.
 They were eligible for benefits in the other district.
 Will they automatically receive free/reduced meals at their new school?
-No. At this time, each district maintains their own records, so a new application will need to be submitted.
+No. Each district maintains their own eligibility records, so a new application will need to be submitted.

 How do I find out if my student qualifies for a reduction or waiver of school fees?
-Contact the office at your student's school for programs that are available.
+Contact the Family Advocate or main office at your student's school for programs that are available.

-I heard that Comcast offers a discount on internet service if we qualify for free or reduced meals?
+I heard that Comcast offers a discount on internet service if we qualify for meal benefits.
 Yes, currently they do have a special offer on internet service.
 Click here to go to the Comcast site.
 You will need to have a copy of your determination letter.

 I did not save the determination email/letter.
 How do I get a copy?
-You may contact us in the office and we can email or mail a copy of the letter to you.
+Contact us in the office and we can email or mail a copy of the letter to you.

 I received a determination email/letter for meal benefits but not all of my students are listed.
 What should I do?
-Contact us in the office and we can look into your family record.
+Contact us in the office as soon as possible and we will look into your family record.
 No need to fill out another application.

-I received an email/letter that says my application was incomplete and benefits were denied.
+I received an email/letter that said my application was incomplete and benefits were denied.
 What do I do?
-Contact us in the office and we can review your application over the phone.
+Contact us in the office and we will review your application over the phone.
 No need to fill out another application.

-My student was approved for free meals, why is there a charge on their account?
+My student was approved for free meals.
+Why is there a charge on their account?
 Benefits include only the first FULL MEAL (breakfast and lunch).
-If your student chooses only a milk or juice, they will be charged the current price of fifty cents.
+If your student chooses only a milk or juice, they will be charged the current price.
 Also, if your student chooses any additional items, such as snacks or a second portion, they will be charged accordingly.
-See "A La Carte" on the Menu page for more information about additional food and beverage for sale.
+See "A La Carte" on the Menu page for more information about additional food and beverages for sale.